AnirudhRaghavan11/socialnetwork/README.md

 - Each run regenerates a fresh graph, so repeated runs are independent realizations of the selected network model.
 - Generated CSVs and plots are not committed by default because they are ignored in `.gitignore`.
 - If you want to keep a specific result set, either remove those ignore rules temporarily or copy the files elsewhere.
+- Condition strings are defined as module-level constants: `COND_OPAQUE`, `COND_PARTIAL`, `COND_FULL`, and `ALL_CONDITIONS`.
+Use these instead of raw strings if you import from or extend `network.py`.
+- The hop-count sentinel value is defined as `INF_HOP = 10**9`.
+Use this constant rather than hardcoding large numbers when checking or initializing hop counts.

 ## Suggested Workflow